 Useful to know

 We operate a daily duty service which means you will be able to speak to a social worker over the phone.
 If your child already has a social worker please contact them direct on their number.
 If they are unavailable leave a message on their phone.
-They will either return your call or if urgent you can contact an alternative number from their phone noted in their outgoing message.
+They will either return your call or if urgent you can contact an alternative number they will provide in their outgoing message.

 We operate a daily duty service which means you will be able to speak to a social worker over the phone and may be offered an emergency appointment.
 If your child already has a social worker please contact them direct.
 If they are unavailable leave a message on their phone and they will contact you on their return.